 Hurricane Beryl forecast to become a Category 4 storm as it nears southeast Caribbean

-“This is a very serious situation developing for the Windward Islands,” warned the National Hurricane Center in Miami, which said that Beryl was “forecast to bring life-threatening winds and storm surge … as an extremely dangerous hurricane.”
+“This is a very serious situation developing for the Windward Islands,” warned the National Hurricane Center in Miami, which said that Beryl was “forecast to bring life-threatening winds and storm surge.”

+Beryl was located about 335 miles (570 kilometers) east-southeast of Barbados.
+It was a Category 3 storm with maximum sustained winds of 120 mph (195 kph) that was moving west at 21 mph (33 kph).
+It is a compact storm, with hurricane-force winds extending 15 miles (30 kilometers) from its center.

+Beryl is expected to pass just south of Barbados early Monday and then head into the Caribbean Sea as a major hurricane on a path toward Jamaica.
+It is expected to weaken by midweek, but still remain a hurricane as it heads toward Mexico.

 Beryl strengthened into a Category 3 hurricane on Sunday morning, becoming the first major hurricane east of the Lesser Antilles on record for June, according to Philip Klotzbach, Colorado State University hurricane researcher.

+It took Beryl only 42 hours to strengthen from a tropical depression to a major hurricane — a feat accomplished only six other times in Atlantic hurricane history, and with Sept.
+1 as the earliest date, according to hurricane expert Sam Lillo.

-Beryl is now only the third Category 3 hurricane ever recorded in the Atlantic in June, following Audrey in 1957 and Alma in 1966, according to hurricane expert Michael Lowry.
+Beryl is now only the third Category 3 hurricane ever recorded in the Atlantic in June, following Audrey in 1957 and Alma in 1966, hurricane specialist and storm surge expert Michael Lowry said.

-Beryl was located about 465 miles (750 kilometers) east-southeast of Barbados.
-It was a Category 2 storm with maximum sustained winds of 100 mph (155 kph) and was moving west at 21 mph (33 kph).

-Two hurricane hunters were en route to the storm to gather more details about its intensity, according to the National Hurricane Center.
+“Beryl is an extremely dangerous and rare hurricane for this time of year in this area,” he said in a phone interview.
+“Unusual is an understatement.
+Beryl is already a historic hurricane and it hasn’t struck yet.”

+Hurricane Ivan in 2004 was the last strongest hurricane to hit the southeast Caribbean, causing catastrophic damage in Grenada as a Category 3 storm.

-Beryl marks the farthest east that a hurricane has formed in the tropical Atlantic in June, breaking a record set in 1933, according to Philip Klotzbach, Colorado State University hurricane researcher.
-If Beryl’s winds reach 125 mph, it would be the second earliest such storm in the Atlantic on record, surpassing Audrey in 1957, he said.
+Beryl marks the farthest east that a hurricane has formed in the tropical Atlantic in June, breaking a record set in 1933, according to Klotzbach.
+If Beryl’s winds reach 125 mph (201 kph), it would be the second earliest such storm in the Atlantic on record, surpassing Audrey in 1957, he said.

-In addition, if Beryl reaches a Category 3, it would only be the third storm to do so in the Caribbean prior to August; Dennis and Emily both did so in July of 2005, according to Klotzbach.

-“We have to remain vigilant,” Barbadian Prime Minister Mia Mottley said in a public address late Saturday.
-“We do not want to put anybody’s life at risk.”
+“Please take this very seriously and prepare yourselves,” said Ralph Gonsalves, the prime minister of St. Vincent and the Grenadines.
+“This is a terrible hurricane.”

-Thousands of people were in Barbados for Saturday’s Twenty20 World Cup final, cricket’s biggest event, with Mottley noting that not all fans were able to leave Sunday despite many rushing to change their flights.
+Thousands of people were in Barbados for Saturday’s Twenty20 World Cup final, cricket’s biggest event, with Prime Minister Mia Mottley noting that not all fans were able to leave Sunday despite many rushing to change their flights.

 “Some of them have never gone through a storm before,” she said.
 “We have plans to take care of them.”